Şekerbank secures online banking with award-winning OAAM implementation

 The bank wanted to bring the same level of fraud management that they had achieved with their credit and debit card operations to their internet banking channel.
 This would require understanding the mechanisms of internet banking fraud, enable comprehensive and automated tracking of online transactions, and use this to identify instances of frauds in real time.
+It would be perfect for businesses that preferred to use online transactions and point of sales systems (check here for more information), ensuring that businesses wouldn’t have to worry about fraud.
 The bank also wanted to make sure that they fully complied with international and domestic regulations for internet banking.

 In order to do this, the bank worked with SmartSoft and Oracle to add OAAM Adaptive Risk Manager (ARM) into their fraud controls system.
 ARM is OAAM’s back-end, proactive real-time fraud detection product, providing a behind-the-scenes comprehensive anti-fraud software solution.
 ARM provides a strong second and third factor of security by verifying a host of factors used to confirm identity – from device characteristics (the computer and mobile device used to login) to a user’s location and online behavioral profiles.
 Adaptive Risk Manager can also trigger numerous actions based on its analysis, such as challenging or blocking the user.